sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_recipes/plot_exporter_exporter_inputs.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 109-110

-Let's check it works with others shapes.
+Let's check it works with other shapes.

 ..
 GENERATED FROM PYTHON SOURCE LINES 110-120